 - Online application and non-refundable $60.00 application fee.

 - Official transcript from all post-secondary institutions attended.
 Electronic submission is preferred.
-Information on how to send electronic transcripts is available online.
+Official transcripts may be sent sent to us directly from your post-secondary institutions electronically to firstname.lastname@example.org.
+They will not be accepted emailed from the student.
 Transcripts must be printed within six months of receipt.

 - A course-by-course evaluation of international credentials by Educational Credential Evaluators (ECE) for individuals with degrees/courses from outside the US.